 If you have a pulse, you are familiar with Johnson & Johnson’s pain reliever, Tylenol.
 I’ll bet you anything if Tylenol was a person, it would be one of the 20 most recognizable people in the world.
 I project Tylenol just above Lady Gaga and just below Bill Clinton.

-Johnson & Johnson’s legendary marketing machine has done an amazing job of promoting the brand, and developed several versions of Tylenol, including liquids, solids, extra strength, and children’s varieties.
-Most of us have blithely thrown back Tylenol to overcome serious and not so serious pain.
+Johnson & Johnson’s legendary marketing machine has done an amazing job of promoting the brand and developed several versions of Tylenol, including liquids, solids, extra strength, and children’s varieties.
+Most of us have blithely thrown back Tylenol to overcome serious and not-so-serious pain.

 No one is calling for a Tylenol recall.
 Used properly by an educated public, it is a great product.
 The question is whether Tylenol has soft-pedaled the risk of liver injury.

-With social media and everything else in the era, we hear so many statistics spouted out that no one is every paying attention anymore to the ones that really matter.
+With social media and everything else in the era, we hear so many statistics spouted out that no one is ever paying attention anymore to the ones that really matter.
 So here’s the question: how many people went to the hospital last year with a Tylenol overdose, and how many people died from a Tylenol overdose?
 Think about it a second and make a good-faith guess.
 The answer is after the jump.

 The answer is 56,000 emergency room visits (26,000 hospitalizations, so most of these were actual problems) and 500 deaths from acetaminophen overdoses.
 Pretty crazy.

-Here is a little Tylenol history and a more detailed explanation of the problem:
+Here is a little Tylenol history and a more detailed explanation of the problem.

 Tylenol Recalls: Too Many To Count

 The very first Tylenol recall, in 1982, set the standard for drug recalls.
 Seven people in Chicago had died, and their deaths were linked to cyanide-laced Extra Strength Tylenol.
 The manufacturer recalled 31 million bottles within a week.
-The manufacturer discovered an intentional contamination and acted swiftly to prevent further harm.
-That was back in the halcyon days for Johnson and Johnson, when it really was viewed as the gold standard for drug companies that did things the right way and still made money hand over fist.
-That now seems like lifetimes ago now for J&J. I can’t emphasis the point enough.
+The manufacturer discovered intentional contamination and acted swiftly to prevent further harm.
+That was back in the halcyon days for Johnson and Johnson when it really was viewed as the gold standard for drug companies that did things the right way and still made money hand over fist.
+That now seems like lifetimes ago now for J&J. I can’t emphasize the point enough.
 In a dog bites man type story, even the Wall Street Journal has taken to mocking J&J for its endless recalls.

 Perhaps many of these recalls had little to do with patient safety.
 Fair enough.
 But where there is smoke, there is often fire.
 If you are not taking care of the product, it is symptomatic of a larger disease.
 These recalls made it easy to believe that J&J was not minding the store in advising people of the risk of liver-related injury with Tylenol.